-This webcast on “How Optimized Training Can Lead to a Positive Clinical Trial” is moderated by Lauren Ozmore, WCG’s Senior Marketing Manager, who will be joined by Dr. Nathaniel Katz, our presenter and the founder and Chief Science Officer of WCG's Analgesic Solutions.
+This webcast on “How Optimized Training Can Lead to a Positive Clinical Trial” is moderated by Lauren Ozmore, WCG’s Senior Marketing Manager, who is joined by Dr. Nathaniel Katz, our presenter and the founder and Chief Science Officer of WCG's Analgesic Solutions.

 Dr. Katz is considered one of the leading experts of treatment and clinical study design in pain clinical trials.
 He is a neurologist and pain management specialist with a distinguished career at Harvard Medical School, Brigham Women's Hospital, and Dana Farber Cancer Institute.